 Grade: 7 (bargaining unit)

-- Manage a portfolio of grants, including support to grantee partners in the development of compelling proposals, reviewing progress reports, and assessing impact.
+- Manage a portfolio of grants and support partners in the development of compelling proposals, reviewing progress reports, and assessing impact.

-- Respond to natural and man-made disasters by tracking crises, preparing assessments, and drafting recommendations for rapid and long-term response.
+- If requested, assist in the response to natural and man-made disasters by tracking crises, preparing assessments, and drafting recommendations for rapid and long-term response.

 - Contribute to the overall learning and development of the organization, and support inter-departmental communication and collaboration.

-The Senior Program Leader plays a central role in advancing UUSC’s rights at risk work and should have the following skills, attributes, and experience:
+The Senior Program Leader plays a central role in advancing UUSC’s work and should have the following skills, attributes, and experience: